It was baseball great (and quotation legend) Yogi Berra who said, “It’s tough to make predictions, especially about the future.”

 In Law School polls going back to last spring, Democratic challenger Russ Feingold has maintained a sizeable lead over Republican incumbent Ron Johnson.
 In the new poll, it was Feingold 50%, Johnson 37%.
 And favorable/unfavorable ratings of the two candidates continue to be more positive for Feingold.
 That includes the finding that 41% of those polled lacked any opinion on Johnson, who has been in the Senate that last five years.
 Is this the way the race is going to shape up?
 The unofficial physics of politics says the race will tighten.
 But the persistence of Feingold’s polling advantages could be significant.

 What about Gov. Scott Walker’s poll numbers?
 Asked to rate his job performance, 38% approved and 57% disapproved in the new poll.
 That was in line with several recent rounds of Law School polls.
 Walker’s ratings were remarkably steady throughout 2012, 2013, 2014, and much of 2015, with about half of voters expressing approval, while disapproval ran a few points below half.
 But Walker’s approval slumped when his presidential campaign slumped.
-Some (including me) guessed his numbers would look a little better by now because he’s been traveling the state extensively.
+Some (including me) guessed his numbers would look a little better by now because he’s been travelling the state extensively.
 But they haven’t budged.
 Is he in a long-term weaker position that could shape his political future?
 The next election for governor isn’t until 2018, but only 36% of those in the new poll said they wanted to see him run, while 61% did not.

 A proposal in the legislature to allow people to carry concealed weapons on school grounds looked a few weeks ago like it had considerable momentum, then seemed to stall.
 The new poll found strong opposition to the idea, even among those living in homes where a gun is kept.
 Does that suggest the idea won’t move forward?